austinfreenet/afn-docs/afn_wan_load_balancing.md

 providers.
 Ok, removing track breaks SNAT so I added it back.

 Today it looks like only the north network has packet loss.

+## 2016-1-5

+Pulled outage reports from lsm emails and sent them to John

+## 2016-1-12

+Routing isn't working.
+Looking in `/var/log/syslog` it looks like lsm crapped out.
+I've restarted shorewall which fixed the issue.
+Perhaps we should replace lsm with nagios?

+Let's setup nagios to monitor the WAN IPs.